 The training and qualifications of craft and quality assurance personnel may be reviewed as there have been past problems with the use of inexperienced personnel.

+END

 Appendix C: Additional RV Head Fabrication Inspection Requirements

-erify that procedures for obtaining test coupons from material are consistent with paragraph NB 2226 of ASME Section III (Reference 5).
+For castings, verify that procedures for obtaining test coupons from material are consistent with paragraph NB 2226 of ASME Section III (Reference 5).

 The code paragraph references given in Section Il of this procedure are based on the 1974 edition of the ASME Code.
-It is recognized that other code editions may apply to inprocess work being reviewed under this procedure.
+It is recognized that other code editions may apply to in-process work being reviewed under this procedure.
 It is also recognized that special heat treatment requirements may be contained in the equipment specifications or procurement documents for the parts of materials under review.
 The inspector is responsible for determining the applicable construction standards and developing specific evaluation criteria for such situations.

 Verify that personnel training, indoctrination and/or certification requirements have been established for heat treating, special processes, casting and forging, and for machining operations.

 Observe heat treating operations in progress.
-Verify that approved procedures are available at and that these procedures are followed.
+Verify that approved procedures are available at workstations and that these procedures are followed.
 Specifically, review the control of process variables itemized in Step 02.03 b.
 Verify that heat treatment test coupons receive similar heat treatments as the components they represent.

 Verify that procedures have been established for controlling and implementing casting and forging operations with heat traceability throughout the manufacturing process.